anais-rat/telomeres/README.md

 ## Overview

-Code for "Individual cell fate and population dynamics revealed by a mathematical model linking telomere length and replicative senescence".
+Code for "Individual cell fate versus population dynamics revealed by a mathematical model linking telomeres to senescence".

 - Preprint version: [biorxiv.org](https://doi.org/10.1101/2023.11.22.568287)
 - See also Chapter 3 of the PhD thesis: [HAL theses](https://theses.hal.science/tel-04250492)